 After remaining closed since early March, multiple Charlotte-area museums are beginning to reopen under North Carolina’s Phase 2.5 guidelines.
 Governor Roy Cooper’s order, which took effect on September 4, allows museums to resume operation starting at 50% capacity.

-Many more Charlotte area museums are soon to be included on that list.
-Here are several that have recently reopened or are set to reopen soon, with information on what precautions each one will take.
+Here are several Charlotte museums that have recently reopened or are set to reopen soon, with information on what precautions each one will take.

 The Mint Museum